guettli/programming-guidelines/README.rst

 Use a way to edit content (use cases, specs, ...) over the internet: Use wikis.
 Don't waste time with UML tools.
 Write down the high level use case, the cardinaltiy and the steps.
 Sequence diagrams are not needed.
 Just: first, second, third ...

-Focus on datastructures
+Focus on Data Structures
 -----------------------

-A relational database is a rock solid fundment.
+A relational database is a rock solid data storage.
 Use a tool to get schema migrations done (for example django).
 Use PostgreSQL.

 Version Control
 ---------------